technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 ## Step 3.
 Add Microsoft rules to styles folder

-Download and open the zip file containing the Microsoft style guide's rules.
+Download and open the zip file containing the Vale-compatible implementation of the Microsoft Writing Style Guide.
 Then move the `Microsoft` folder to the `styles` folder.
 Now, your project structure looks like this:

 ```
 vale-tutorial